C-bowman/inference-tools/docs/source/getting_started.rst

    w2_pdf = chain.get_marginal(3, unimodal=True)

-``get_marginal`` returns an instance of one of the `density estimator` classes from the ``pdf_tools`` module.
+``get_marginal`` returns an instance of one of the `density estimator` classes from the ``pdf`` module.
 These objects can be called as functions to return an estimate of the pdf that best represents the sample data.

 .. code-block:: python